lvivdotnet/manifesto/README.md

 - We value being global and diverse, learning from various cultures and communities
 - We value openness and transparency
 - We value continuous collaboration
+- We celebrate success and learn from it, as well as from our mistakes

 # References
 - Facebook